Mining Careers, Jobs and Occupations

 Mining companies explore for, develop, mine, quarry, and/or process metallic and/or nonmetallic minerals.

-Mining / mineral processing occupations include mine and mineral process plant superintendents, mining engineers, mineral process engineers, prospectors, underground shift bosses, mine inspectors and all positions requiring specialized knowledge of mines and minerals.
+Mining and mineral processing occupations include mine and mineral process plant superintendents, mining engineers, mineral process engineers, prospectors, underground shift bosses, mine inspectors and all positions requiring specialized knowledge of mines and minerals.
 Also includes geologists, geophysicists, geodesists, geotechnical engineers, geological technicians and GIS personnel.

 Mining and geological engineers find, extract and prepare coal, metals and minerals for use by manufacturing industries and utilities.
-They design open pit and underground mines, often using computers; supervise the construction of mine shafts and tunnels in underground operations; and devise methods for transporting minerals to processing plants.
+They design open-pit and underground mines, often using computers; supervise the construction of mine shafts and tunnels in underground operations, and devise methods for transporting minerals to processing plants.

 Mining engineers are responsible for the safe, economical and environmentally sound operation of mines.
 Some mining engineers work with geologists, mineral process engineers and metallurgical engineers to locate and appraise new ore deposits.

-Others mining engineers develop new mining equipment or direct mineral processing operations to separate minerals from the dirt, rock and other materials with which they are mixed.
+Others mining engineers develop new mining equipment or direct mineral-processing operations to separate minerals from the dirt, rock and other materials with which they are mixed.